-Does that mean if you work somewhere else that you no longer will be allowed to stay?
+Does that mean that if you work somewhere else, you will no longer be allowed to stay?

 It’s a question that plagues many new residents’ minds.

-The answer really depends on the specifics of your visa.
+The answer depends on the specifics of your visa.

 If your visa says you were only permitted into the country to work for X company, that is the only place you will be allowed to work.